+

 The chairman of the board chairs the meetings of the board.
 He is the overall chair who keeps the board at the governance level of thinking in all the meetings and discussions held pertaining to the organization.

-The chairman of the board is also obliged with a duty of ensuring that the board is in compliance with the laws.
+The chairman of the board is also obliged with the duty of ensuring that the board is in compliance with the laws.
 In case the organization deviates away from the legal framework, it is his or her authority to make corrections.
 These include the by-laws, state as well as the federal laws that govern the organization (Carlson and Donohoe, 2010).

 However, some of the roles are intertwined.
 The board chair and the director should work together with the director of the board to achieve the mission of the organization.
 There is a need to have full commitment from these two parties in order to achieve organizational goals.